jayantj/jayantj.github.io/_posts/2016-08-31-fasttext-gensim-word-embeddings.md

 `= embedding(calm)` – `embedding(calmly)`

-Both these subtractions would result in a very similar set of remaining ngrams, and hence the resulting vectors would be very similar.
+Both these subtractions would result in a very similar set of remaining n-grams, and hence the resulting vectors would be very similar.
 No surprise the fastText embeddings do extremely well on this.

 Let’s do a small test to validate this hypothesis – fastText differs from word2vec only in that it uses char n-gram embeddings as well as the actual word embedding in the scoring function to calculate scores and then likelihoods for each word, given a context word.
 In case char n-gram embeddings are not present, this reduces (at least in theory) to the original word2vec model.
 This can be implemented by setting 0 for the max length of char n-grams for fastText.